 Can a player leave a game?
 Yes, but only if the table is not full.
 There is an "unjoin" button that players can click to leave any table that has LESS than nine(9) participants.
 Once a table has nine people, the game begins and leaving is no longer possible.

-What do I do if my Spoker Live contest is finished, but it is still showing in My Games?
+What do I do if my Spoker Live game is finished, but it is still showing in My Games?
 Simply click on the game in your My Games area and you will see the scoring unfold.
 It will no longer show up in My Games after that.

 What browser should I use to play Spoker?
 For best results you should play Spoker on Chrome, Firefox, and Safari.
 Please note that other browsers may impede gameplay.